Marine animals affected by litter and plastic in the ocean

-We are often faced with devastating images showing animals killed, injured or trapped by man-made litter
+We are often faced with devastating images showing sea life killed, injured or trapped by man-made litter in the ocean

 Sadly, it’s no surprise that a new UN report shows a 23% increase in the number of species affected by marine debris in just four years.